WeichenStars/WeichenStars.github.io/_pages/research.md

 This work is in progress.

+## "Slitlet-Stepping": a novel model to perform multi-object and spatially-resolved spectroscopic observations with JWST

+TBW

 ## The IRX-beta relation and dust distribution for galaxies at z&sim;1

 Please find more details from [my talk slides at the STScI/JHU Galaxy Journal Club](http://WeichenStars.github.io/files/GJC_WWang.pdf){:target="_blank"}.